-Donated goods and services are recognized at their fair values at the dates of donation.
+Contributions of nonfinancial assets are recognized at their fair values at the dates of donation.
 Contributions of services are also recognized at fair value when they are received, if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not donated.
-Donated goods and services are recorded as both income and expense when they are received.
+Contributions of nonfinancial assets are recorded as both income and expense when they are received.